 Small literacy groups will be leveled based on literacy assessment results, taking into account ELL students' English linguistic proficiency.
 English Language Development Instruction (ELD) grouping will be based on ELD assessments.
 It is important to provide ELL students with both literacy instruction that is based on literacy criteria and second language development instruction that is based on language development criteria.
 These two areas often overlap, however it is critical to distinguish between them in order to provide ELL students with both a rigorous literacy instructional program and one that builds their developing abilities in both oral and written academic English across the content areas.
 It is also important to make sure that ELL students are not segregated into linguistically homogenous groups.
-ELD time will be the only time where ELL students are grouped by language proficiency, with no more than two levels of English linguistic proficiency in each group in order to ensure targeted instruction in ELD.
-At other times, language proficiency is a factor taken into account for instruction, but not for grouping.
-Grouping outside of ELD will be heterogeneous in order to provide ELL students with english language models and opportunities to practice using academic English with other students.
+ELD time will be the only time where ELL students are grouped by language proficiency, with no more than two levels of English linguistic proficiency in each group in order to ensure targeted instruction, but not for grouping.
+Grouping outside of ELD will be heterogeneous in order to provide ELL students with English language models and opportunities to practice using academic English with other students.